ebzzry/ebzzry.github.io/src/kvm.md

 $ qemu-img convert -f vdi -O qcow2 vm.vdi vm.qcow2
 ```

-However, if you don't have an image, yet, you can create one with:
+However, if you don’t have an image, yet, you can create one with:

 ```bash
 $ qemu-img create -f qcow2 vm.qcow2 20G
 ```

 The last step creates a 20GB image, that is named `vm.qcow2`.
 Take
-note that the extension name doesn't really matter — you can name
+note that the extension name doesn’t really matter — you can name
-your image as `index.html`, but that wouldn't make a lot of sense,
+your image as `index.html`, but that wouldn’t make a lot of sense,
 right? :)

 ### Networking

 QEMU [supports](http://wiki.qemu.org/Documentation/Networking) several
-ways of setting up networking for its guest, but for this post you're
+ways of setting up networking for its guest, but for this post you’re
 going to use VDE.

 You need to run several commands to prep the networking
 environment.
-Ideally, you'd want to save these in a shell function, or
+Ideally, you’d want to save these in a shell function, or
 a shell script:

 ```bash